-Annual income includes "the net income from the operation of a business or profession.
-Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining net income.
+Expenditures for business expansion or amortization of capital indebtedness may not be used as deductions in determining net income.
 An allowance for depreciation of assets used in a business or profession may be deducted, based on straight line depreciation, as provided in Internal Revenue Service regulations.
-Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family" [24 CFR 5.609(b)(2)].
+Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family."